 I'm also interested in obtaining a single valued criterion of randomness for finite sequences of symbols.
 The algorithmic complexity defined by Kolmogorov and Chaitin is such a criterion which is theoretically perfect, but it has two shortcomings.
 First is that it is not a computable function, second is that it has an ambiguity up to adding an arbitrary constant, so that it is not at all practical.
 In [64], I proposed a new criterion which is enough satisfactory both theoretically and practically.
 I'll try to develope this work.

-In 2015, I'm planning to visit Beihang University and Huazhong University of Science and Technology in China for a few months for collaborations in dynamical systems and fractal geometry.
-Also, I'll do an invited talk at Workshop on Measurable and Topological Dynamical Systems at NIMS in Korea in June.
+In 2016, I'm planning to visit Beihang University and Huazhong University of Science and Technology in China for a few months for collaborations in dynamical systems and fractal geometry.